ricalo/blog/_posts/2019-09-13-aide-freenas-jail.md

 software in the jail was updated or if anybody—including us—opened an SSH session.

-> **Warning:** These constraints work well for our situation, but might not be
-> appropriate for yours.
+**Warning:** These constraints work well for our situation, but might not be appropriate for yours.
 This example configuration is provided as is.
-You
-> should validate that your configuration is adequate for your purposes.
+You should validate that your configuration is adequate for your purposes.
+{: .notice--warning }

 To start get AIDE up and running, you can use the Tamper Detection section of the [How to harden FreeBSD guide][0]{: target="external"} on the BSD Adventures